 - Cystic Infections

 There are many kinds of cysts, and these are more common than staph infection breakouts.
+The University of Michigan Health Services warns that in severe cases of acne, cysts develop and without proper treatment they may increase the likelihood of scarring.
 Sebaceous cysts are called so because the sebaceous gland becomes irritated and infected.
 The sebaceous gland is a gland beneath the skin that is responsible for lubricating the skin with an oily matter called sebum that seeps through the hair follicles.
 Sebum is the substance that keeps skin moist and keeps your scalp hydrated.

 There are cases, however, in which the cyst itself can become inflamed and infected.
 This is when you might notice that the sebaceous cyst has become sore and irritated.
 Pay close attention to the site of the cyst; they will most often appear in areas that are consistently irritated by an object, such as behind the ear where hair is pushed back, or on the neck where a collar may consistently rub it.
 It is important to know that a sebaceous cyst is caused by an infection of the sebaceous gland itself.